Exhibition - Legion: Life in the roman army

 Completed: 2024

-For more information on this exhibition, or to talk about any other cultural project, please contact our Cultural Projects Expert, Jared Mensah.
+For more information on this exhibition, please contact Liam McFaul.